ARMmbed/mbed-client/docs/porting-guide.md

 class M2MTimerObserver
 {
 public:
+    /**
+      * \enum Defines the types of timer
+      * that can be created for mbed Client.
+      */
     typedef enum {
         Notdefined,
         Registration,
         NsdlExecution,
         PMinTimer,
         PMaxTimer,
-        Dtls
+        Dtls,
+        QueueSleep,
+        RetryTimer
     }Type;

     /**
-    * Indicates that the timer has expired.
+    * \brief Indicates that the timer has expired.
+    * \param type The type of the timer that has expired.
     */
     virtual void timer_expired(M2MTimerObserver::Type type =
                                M2MTimerObserver::Notdefined) = 0;